-This topic describes the VMware Customer Experience Improvement Program (CEIP) and the Telemetry Program used in the Tanzu Kubernetes Grid Integrated Edition tile.
+This topic describes the VMware Customer Experience Improvement Program (CEIP) used in the Tanzu Kubernetes Grid Integrated Edition tile.

-The CEIP and Telemetry program allows VMware to collect data from customer installations to improve the Tanzu Kubernetes Grid Integrated Edition experience.
-Collecting data at scale enables VMware to identify patterns and warning signals in Tanzu Kubernetes Grid Integrated Edition installations.
+The CEIP program allows VMware to collect data from customer installations to improve the Tanzu Kubernetes Grid Integrated Edition experience.
+Collecting data at scale allows VMware to identify patterns and warning signals in Tanzu Kubernetes Grid Integrated Edition installations.

 Note: Tanzu Kubernetes Grid Integrated Edition does not collect any personally identifiable information (PII) at either participation level.
 For a list of the data Tanzu Kubernetes Grid Integrated Edition collects, see Data Dictionary.

-To configure CEIP and Telemetry, see the CEIP and Telemetry section of the installation topic for your IaaS:
+To configure CEIP, see the VMware CEIP section of the installation topic for your IaaS:

-If you use a proxy server, the Tanzu Kubernetes Grid Integrated Edition proxy settings apply to outgoing telemetry data.
+If you use a proxy server, the Tanzu Kubernetes Grid Integrated Edition proxy settings apply to outgoing CEIP data.

-To configure Tanzu Kubernetes Grid Integrated Edition proxy settings for CEIP and Telemetry and other communications, see the following:
+To configure Tanzu Kubernetes Grid Integrated Edition proxy settings for CEIP and other communications, see the following:

-The CEIP and Telemetry programs use the following components to collect data:
+The CEIP program use the following components to collect data:

 Telemetry Agent Pod: This component runs in each Kubernetes cluster as a deployment with one replica.
 Agent pods periodically poll the Kubernetes API for cluster metrics and send the metrics to the Telemetry server.

-The following diagram shows how telemetry data flows through the system components:
+The following diagram shows how CEIP data flows through the system components:

-For information about TKGI Telemetry collection and reporting, see the TKGI Telemetry Data spreadsheet, hosted on Google Drive.
+For information about TKGI CEIP collection and reporting, see the TKGI Telemetry Data spreadsheet, hosted on Google Drive.